Open Data Tools

 - OpenStreetMap Tools – for anyone interested in improving data in OpenStreetMap

-As one of the early advocates and pioneers of open data development in the UK and specialists in this area, we have a mission to help make transport more intelligent and cities smarter.
+As one of the early advocates and pioneers of open data development and specialists in this area, we have a mission to help make transport more intelligent and cities smarter.

 We are active supporters of the open data movement.
 Our expertise, specialised tools and relationship with the ‘open data community’ allow us to access and improve the availability, coverage, depth and quality of the data, relevant to our products and our clients needs.